HomeSite Map

 Live Performances

 McCartney also thought to periodically perform the song live during his solo career.
-As stated above, he played it on his segment for "MTV's Unplugged," which was recorded on January 25th, 1991, and also during his brief "Unplugged Tour" of that year, which began on May 8th and concluded on July 24th.
+As stated above, he played it on his segment for "MTV's Unplugged," which was recorded on January 25th, 1991, and then again during his brief "Unplugged Tour" of that year, which began on May 8th and concluded on July 24th.
 Paul included the song in his "New World Tour" of 1993, but only featured it in the first four performances of this tour (February 18th through 23rd).
-His December 2009 "Good Evening Europe Tour" also featured the song, which stretched from December 2nd through the 22nd, as well as periodically during his extensive "Up And Coming Tour," which began on March 28th, 2010 and finished on June 10th, 2011.
+His December 2009 "Good Evening Europe Tour" also featured the song, which stretched from December 2nd through the 22nd (at the O2 Arena in London), as well as periodically during his extensive "Up And Coming Tour," which began on March 28th, 2010 and finished on June 10th, 2011.
 Then, his "Out There!" tour, which began on May 4th, 2013 and concluded on October 22nd, 2015, included the song throughout the entire tour, as did his "One On One" tour, which stretched from April 13th, 2016 to December 16th, 2017.

 Conclusion